JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

 - Serializable type
 - Class name postfix
 - Whether to use Lombok or not
-- Comment link regexp to mark a class as a DTO.
-JPA Buddy will detect such comments and will be able to associate the DTO class with the entity.
-The `(.*)` defines the entity name.
-The search is case-sensitive.
-For example:
-  - regexp: `A DTO for the \{@link (.*)\} entity\.`
-  - comment: `//A DTO for the {@link io.jpabuddy.spring.demo.jpademo.entities.Project} entity.`
+- Comment link regexp, that allows JPA Buddy to associate DTO with its JPA Entity.
+To specify a placeholder for the target entity FQN in a comment use the `(?<entity>.*)` pattern.
+So, if the regexp is defined as `A DTO for the {@link (?.*)} entity.` it will be resolved in the following comment: `//A DTO for the {@link io.jpabuddy.spring.demo.jpademo.entities.Project} entity.`.

 As soon as JPA Buddy is able to associate DTO class with the entity:
   - The DTO class will appear in the DTOs section in the JPA Structure panel (1)